gokcehan/lf/doc.md

 By default, lf does not assign `delete` command to a key to protect new users.
 You can customize file deletion by defining a `delete` command.
 You can also assign a key to this command if you like.
-An example command to move selected files to a trash folder and remove files completely after a prompt are provided in the example configuration file.
+An example command to move selected files to a trash folder and remove files completely after a prompt is provided in the example configuration file.

 # SEARCHING FILES